plantoncloud/docs.planton.cloud/site/docs/05-cloud-resources/02-kubernetes-clusters.md

 ---
-slug: /hosting-environments
+slug: /cloud-resources/kubernetes-clusters
-sidebar_label: Hosting Environments
+sidebar_label: Kubernetes Clusters
 ---

-# Hosting Environments
+# Kubernetes Clusters

 Planton Cloud provides a fully-managed Kubernetes cluster that includes all the necessary components needed to run and deploy containerized applications.
 The batteries included Kubernetes cluster created is called as a hosting environment